 - that the defendant breached that duty of care (i.e. didn’t follow the rules of the road),

-- causation which cause damage or injury (i.e. that the reckless driving caused the accident), and
+- causation which causes damage or injury (i.e. that the reckless driving caused the accident), and

 - that there was actual damage or injury suffered by the plaintiff (i.e. medical bills, lost wages, pain and suffering).

-After any auto collision the beginning phase is typically the negotiation/settlement process.
-After the victim of the car accident, the ultimate plaintiff, has completed treatment or believes that no further medical care will improve their condition, they typically submit their damages to the insurance company.
+After an auto collision, the beginning phase is typically the negotiation/settlement process.
+After the victim of the car accident, the ultimate plaintiff has completed treatment or believes that no further medical care will improve their condition, they typically submit their damages to the insurance company.

-Their lawyer, who is call a personal injury attorney, will evaluate the claim and submit all necessary and important documents to the insurance company and their adjuster.
+Their Baltimore personal injury attorney will evaluate the claim and submit all necessary and important documents to the insurance company and their adjuster.

 What happens if an adjuster denies the claim?